TeamFAPS/PSVita-RE-tools/README.md

 * Credits: TheFloW for original VitaDecompiler and PSP prxtool's contributors

-prxtool for PSVita - by TheFloW
+prxtool for PS Vita - by TheFloW
 ---
 An alternative to VitaDecompilerMod: prxtool cannot decompile to pseudo-C but it can decompiles ASM very well.

-* Credits: TheFloW and xerpi for PSVita port and PSP prxtool's contributors
+* Credits: TheFloW and xerpi for PS Vita port and PSP prxtool's contributors

 vita-unmake-fself – by @dots-tb
 ---